 Colorado Top Dog does not offer a board and train program.
-We offer board and train tips concerning good companies and reasons why you would hire a trainer.
+Instead, we offer board and train tips concerning good companies and why you would hire a trainer.
 If there’s equipment added to your program, the first tip would most likely point to a method centered around escape/avoidance, also known as aversion.
 Do your homework when choosing a trainer.
-Escape/avoidance is a maladaptive coping mechanism characterized by the effort to avoid dealing with a stressor.
+Escape/avoidance is a maladaptive coping mechanism characterized by avoiding dealing with a stressor.
 Does high stress make sense for training your pet?
 Especially in a large kennel environment?
 We believe everyone should start using a positive reinforcement method.
 Your dog is family; shouldn’t they be treated appropriately under the best circumstance?
 What should you look for?
 What should you avoid?
 Finally, look to my blog in the future concerning more winning aspects of the right program.

 Board and Train Information

-We offer education for the community and training information in the best interest of your dog.
+We offer education for the community and training information in your dog’s best interest.
 Not everyone is a dog trainer.
-Please find the best environment and trainer should you need one for a board and train.
+Please find the best environment and trainer for a board and train if you need one.
 Your desired training camp’s design should return a well-rounded dog that enjoys going places.
 Fruitful obedience training should be the result.
 Nothing less.

 Dog Training Environment